 And then there’s the fear of drowning which resonates in the story of Noah and the Great Flood.
 The story of Jonah and the Whale conflates the fear of large wild animals with the fear of drowning: a man swallowed by a gigantic creature of the sea.
 These fearsome archetypal encounters informed Edwards’ sermons.

 The Metaphorical Basis of Artistic Expression

 In its broadest sense, the term “metaphor” means a method of description in which an object, activity, or idea is equated with something that is fundamentally dissimilar.
-This equation enriches our understanding of the first thing by transferring or ascribing to it some of the qualities of the second.
+This equation enriches our understanding of one thing by transferring or ascribing to it some of the qualities of another dissimilar thing.

 Most of us are familiar with metaphor as a figure of speech that describes by using words that equate two dissimilar things.
 Two examples of figure-of-speech metaphors are Shakespeare’s “It is the East and Juliet is the Sun” and Homer’s “wine-dark sea.”
 Juliet is not the Sun at dawn nor is the sea made of wine.
 However, the image of Juliet’s beauty is enhanced when Shakespeare equates her with the radiance of the Sun in its first appearance of the day; the impression of the sea is stronger and more mysterious when Homer states that it is “wine-dark.”